The 4% Rule: What It Is, How It Works, and Its Limitations

 2.5% 40x $2,000,000 $2,800,000

-The difference between 4% and 3% requires a portfolio that's 33% larger for the same spending level.
-This is a significant tradeoff — years of additional work vs. dramatically higher portfolio durability.
+The difference between 4% and 3% requires a portfolio that's about 33% larger for the same initial spending level.
+That is a significant tradeoff between saving longer and beginning with a lower withdrawal rate.

 Criticisms of the 4% rule and what they miss